go-pkgz/enum/README.md

 - `-type` (required): the name of the type to generate enum for (must be private)
 - `-path`: output directory path (default: same as source)
 - `-lower`: use lowercase for marshaled/unmarshaled values
-- `-getter`: Additionally generates a getter function for enum values.
-The `-getter` flag requires enum values to be unique to prevent undefined behavior.
+- `-getter`: enables the generation of an additional function, `Get{{Type}}ByID`, which attempts to find the corresponding enum element by its underlying integer ID.
+The `-getter` flag requires enum elements to have unique IDs to prevent undefined behavior.
 - `-version`: print version information
 - `-help`: show usage information